 Legal assistant training will prepare you with the fundamentals—but you can definitely expect to learn additional programs and software as you progress in your career.

 You don't need to be a technology pro, but comfort with computers is definitely an advantage in legal work.

 You can work with a team and independently

 Legal assistants are core team members at every firm, corporate legal department, and government agency.
 We're not exaggerating when we say lawyers can't survive without them!

-But, to become highly valued in this field, you'll need to be a self-starter as well as a team player.
-It's important to work well with others, while taking the initiative to get things done on your own.
+But to become highly valued in this field, you'll need to be a self-starter as well as a team player.
+It's important to work well with others and take the initiative to get things done on your own.

 You're good at following steps and procedures

 Are you good at remembering rules and carefully following steps to complete a task?
 Can you think through a problem calmly until you find a solution?
 Or do you tend to just jump in and make things up as you go along?

 Following procedure is definitely crucial when working in law.
 You can't "improvise" a legal document or skip over important steps when interviewing a new client or filing papers with the court.

 Attention to detail and maturity are key characteristics we look for in applicants to our legal assistant program.
 And you can be sure that employers are looking for these attributes as well when they review your cover letter and resume and meet with you for interviews.